-Fortum has eight thermal power plants in Russia, the majority of them are natural gas-fired combined heat and power (CHP) plants.
+Fortum has seven thermal power plants in Russia, the majority of them are natural gas-fired combined heat and power (CHP) plants.
 The power plants are located in the Tyumen and Khanty-Mansiysk areas of western Siberia and in the Chelyabinsk area of the Urals.

 Fortum’s capacity is one of the most modern and advanced in Russia.
-In 2021, Russia Division for the third year in the row topped the ranking of the most efficient generating companies, according to Market Council, a nonprofit partnership that supervises wholesale electricity market in Russia.
+In 2021, Russia Division for the third year in the row topped the ranking of the most efficient generating companies, according to Market Council, a nonprofit partnership that supervises the wholesale electricity market in Russia.
 According to rating methodology, Fortum was recognized for consistency of capacity supply obligations and high efficiency of its generation fleet.

 Uniper, Fortum’s subsidiary in which its ownership is approx. 75 per cent, also operates in Russia.
 Uniper’s Moscow Exchange-listed subsidiary Unipro has five power plants around the country.